 Reforms in these areas could allow women to leverage assets for economic gain.

 Recently, South Sudan, Lesotho, and Eswatini have enacted changes.
-The first two economies equalized inheritance rights for sons and daughters in the past decade.
+The first two

-In 2012, Eswatini granted spouses equal rights to immovable property and equal
+In 2012, Eswatini granted spouses equal rights to immovable property and equal in the region, women inherit differently from men (see Figure 8).